Payback time: Trump removes officials who testify to accusation - Mash Viral

 The Democrats who wanted to replace Trump took note of Vindman’s expulsion during their evening debate in Manchester, New Hampshire.
 Former vice president Joe Biden asked the public to stand up and applaud the lieutenant colonel.

-Vindman’s status was uncertain because he testified that he did not think it was “right” that Trump “demanded that a foreign government do research” from former vice-president Joe Biden and his son’s dealings with energy company Burisma in Ukraine.
+Vindman’s status was uncertain because he testified that he did not think it was “appropriate” for Trump to “demand that a foreign government investigate” Biden and his son’s contacts with energy company Burisma in Ukraine.
 However, Vindman’s ouster seemed imminent when Trump mocked him on Thursday during his celebration of the acquittal with Republican supporters in the East Room and Friday said he was not happy with him.

 “Do you think I should be happy with him?”
 Trump told reporters at the South Lawn of the White House.
 “I am not … They are going to make that decision.”